Blocking ads removes funding from us!

 Nokia's new smartphones

-The Nokia 7 XL got the Snapdragon 660, which is a bit better than the Snapdragon 630 just mentioned.
-That's why the Nokia 7 XL is still a mid-range device.
+The Nokia 7 XL was given the Snapdragon 660, which is slightly better than the Snapdragon 630 mentioned above.
+That is why the Nokia 7 XL is still a mid-range device.
 The OLED display is also better than that of the Nokia 6 (2018).
-The Nokia 8 Scirocco is touted as the flagship.
-The ceramic casing that Nokia chose for this smartphone is said to make the device very robust.
-Android One is also used as the operating system here Prolast year's Snapdragon 835 had to serve as processor.
-All the devices just mentioned are scheduled to launch during this month and next.
+The Nokia 8 Scirocco is touted as a flagship.
+The ceramic casing that Nokia chose for this smartphone is supposed to make the device very robust.
+Android One is also used as the operating system here, and last year's Snapdragon 835 was used as the processor.
+All of the devices mentioned above are expected to be launched this month and next.

-Also, the Matebook X Pro presented by Huawei, which is the successor to last year's Matebook X. The FullView display is 13,9 inches, the resolution is 3000×2000 pixels.
-This means that this is a 3:2 format.
-It also covers 91% of the possible area, which is why the front camera has moved under a button on the keyboard.
-In the most expensive configuration, an 7th generation Intel Core i8 with a GeForce MX150 and 16GB RAM was installed.
+The Matebook X Pro from Huawei was also introduced, which is the successor to last year's Matebook X. The FullView display is 13,9 inches and the resolution is 3000x2000 pixels.
+This means that it is a 3:2 format.
+It also covers 91% of the possible area, which is why the front camera has been moved under a button in the keyboard.
+The most expensive configuration has an 7th generation Intel Core i8 with a GeForce MX150 and 16GB RAM.
 The 57,4Wh battery can be quickly recharged with Quick Charge.
-As a special feature, Huawei has installed a fingerprint sensor and speakers with Dolby Atmos support.
+As special features, Huawei has installed a fingerprint sensor and speakers with Dolby Atmos support.

 The display is almost filled to the edge.
 (Picture: TechnikNews/Screenshot)